Health & Medication Information

 - Exposure to communicable disease, such as whooping cough, measles, mumps, pink eye, ringworm, fifth’s disease, chicken pox, diphtheria, scarlet fever, strep throat, lice, etc.

 Use the Absent Today form online or contact LILA’s front desk at 651-464-0771 and the Explorer Club office at 651-464-1082 to report the absence.

-Note in the e-mail if your child has a communicable illness, so that we may inform your child’s teacher to be on the lookout for similar symptoms in the classroom.
+Note in the e-mail if your child has any COVID symptoms or exposure to communicable illness, so that we may inform your child’s teacher to be on the lookout for similar symptoms in the classroom.